-- A resident of B.C., and - A Canadian citizen, a permanent resident of Canada, a convention refugee or a person in need of protection - Working, self-employed or attending school - Looking for work or participating in an employment-related program (only one parent/guardian can be looking for work) - Living with a medical condition that interferes with your ability to care for your child - Your child is attending a licensed preschool - Referred by a Social Worker from the Ministry of Children and Family Development or a Delegated Aboriginal Agency
+- A resident of B.C., and - A Canadian citizen, a permanent resident of Canada, a convention refugee, or a person in need of protection - Working, self-employed or attending school - Looking for work or participating in an employment-related program (only one parent/guardian can be looking for work) - Living with a medical condition that interferes with your ability to care for your child - Your child is attending a licensed preschool - Referred by a Social Worker from the Ministry of Children and Family Development or a Delegated Aboriginal Agency for participating provincial government services) before you can use My Family Services.

 Most types of child care are eligible.
-Child care by a family member who lives with you and licensed occasional child care are not eligible for funding.
+Child care by a family member who lives with you, licensed occasional care and recreational care are not eligible for funding.

-Check here to learn about more details and to apply for Affordable Child Care Benefit through My Family Services.
-Please note that both parents/guardians must register for a Basic BCeID (a user ID and password for participating provincial government services) before you can use My Family Services.
+Check here to learn about more details and to apply for Affordable Child Care Benefit through My Family Services portal.
+Please note that both parents/guardians must register for a Basic BCeID (a user ID and password